neemzy/environ/README.md

 ```

 This will browse the environments you declared above.
 The first one which condition closure returns a truthy value is then set up as the current environment, and its callback closure is triggered.
-Notice that it means the 'prod' environment will be chosen whatsoever if none of the environments declared before it sees its condition verified.

 ### 4. Profit !